dconnet/AgilityBook/Readme.txt

 Make sure WXWIN is set to wxWidgets root directory.
 -- Note, when changing version used during release, update fr.po (see Readme in src/Win/res/fr_FR)
--- Note: VC9 is hardcoded to use 2.8.12.
-Set WXBASE to point to the directory just above 'wxWidgets-2.8.12'.
-(VC10 uses WXWIN which can point to any supported wx version.)

 === Changes to <trunk> [2.9.4]:
 -[all]- in include/wx/msw/setup.h, enable everything to compile, plus: